Animal culture: Bird song

-In an experiment regarding at vocal behavior in birds, researchers Marler & Tamura found evidence of song dialects in a sparrow species known as Zonotrichia leucophrys.
+In an experiment regarding at vocal behavior in birds, researchers Marler and Tamura found evidence of song dialects in a sparrow species known as Zonotrichia leucophrys.
 Located in the eastern and southern parts of North America, these white-crowned song-birds exhibit learned vocal behavior.
-Marler & Tamura found that while song variation existed between individual birds, each population of birds had a distinct song pattern that varied in accordance to geographical location.
+Marler and Tamura found that while song variation existed between individual birds, each population of birds had a distinct song pattern that varied in accordance to geographical location.
 For this reason, Marler and Tamura called the patterns of each region a "dialect": however, this term has since been disputed, as different types of in bird song are much less distinct than dialects in human language.

 By raising twelve male sparrows in twelve different acoustic settings and observing effects on their verbal behavior, Marler and Tamura found that sparrows learned songs during the first 100 days of their lives.
 In this experimental setting, male birds in acoustic chambers were exposed to recorded sounds played through a loudspeaker.
 They also showed that white-crowned sparrows only learn songs recorded from other members of their species.
 Marler and Tamura noted that this case of cultural transmission was interesting because it required no social bond between the learner and the emitter of sound (since all sounds originated from a loudspeaker in their experiments).

 However, the presence of social bonds strongly facilitates song imitation in certain songbirds.
 Zebra finches rarely imitate songs played from a loudspeaker, but they regularly imitate songs of an adult bird after only a few hours of interaction.
 Interestingly, imitation in zebra finches is inhibited when the number of siblings (pupils) increases.

 Innovative foraging

 In 20th century Britain, bottled milk was delivered to households in the early morning by milkmen and left on doorsteps to be collected.
 Birds such as tits (Paridae) began to attack the bottles, opening the foil or cardboard lids and drinking the cream of the top.
 It was later shown that this innovative behavior arose independently in several different sites and spread horizontally (i.e. between living members) in the existing population.
 Later experimental evidence showed that conformity may lead to the horizontal spread of innovative behaviors in wild birds, and that this may in turn result in a lasting cultural tradition.

 A spread of new foraging behaviors also occurred in an Argentinian population of kelp gulls (Larus dominicanus).
 During the 20th century, individuals in this population began to non-fatally wound the backs of swimming whales with their beaks, feeding on the blubber and creating deeper lesions in areas that were already wounded.
 Aerial photographs showed that gull-induced lesions on local whales increased in frequency from 2% to 99% from 1974 to 2011, and that this behavior was not observed in any other kelp gull populations other than two isolated incidents.
-This implies the emergence and persistence of a local tradition in this population of gulls.